 The foremost and very important change in Yii 2.0 is the use of Namespaces.
 All the core classes are now namespaced.
 The class names do not use the “C” prefix.
 The use of Namespace improves the way Yii codes are written avoiding or limiting ambiguity in class names, evading in-identifier grouping for hierarchy and naming conflicts.
 The Yii class loader lets the developers use any core class of Yii without explicitly including that class file.

 Component and Object

 The component class CComponent in Yii 1.1 is now broken into two classes – Object Class and Component Class.
 The basic data structures are provided in Object Class, configuration and the property feature.
 Component Class extends from the Object class adding events and behaviors.
-These way developers can now use Objects for classes that represent basic data structures while component is used for application components implementing higher logic with events and behaviors.
+This way developers can now use Objects for classes that represent basic data structures while the component is used for application components implementing higher logic with events and behaviors.

 Object Configuration is simplified, introducing a uniform way of configuring objects.
 Any descendant class of Object should declare its constructor.

 Events definition no longer needs an on- method.
 The developer is free to use any event names and attach a handler to the event.
 The handlers can also be attached with parameters to be used at a later stage, enabling the use of global events.